 Most people credit Swami Vivekananda with being America’s introduction to yoga with his address at that World Parliament of Religions in Chicago in 1893.
 However, it is known by few that the interest in eastern philosophy and practice arrived almost fifty years before that.

-The rising fascination gave birth to a number of groups and societies which encouraged the understanding of philosophy and practices of other cultures, specifically the East.
+The rising fascination gave birth to a number of groups and societies which encouraged the understanding of the philosophy and practices of other cultures, specifically the East.
 The Concord Circle and the Theosophical Society were two such examples.

 Some of the books to be published during this time included N.C.
 Paul’s Treatise on Yoga Philosophy (1851), Edwin Arnold’s The Light in Asia (1878), Helene Blavatsky’s Isis Unveiled (1877), and The Secret Teachings (1888).